Skip to content

 Resolution

-When the burst balance of a volume is depleted, the volume returns to its baseline performance values.
-Users aren’t charged extra when the burst balance is depleted.
-The volume stays at its baseline until IOPS use is lower than the baseline.
-The burst balance can then begin to refill.
+Amazon RDS DB instances use Amazon Elastic Block Store (Amazon EBS) volumes for storage.
+When Amazon RDS depletes the burst balance of a volume, the volume returns to its baseline performance values.
+The volume stays at its baseline until input/output operations per second (IOPS) use is lower than the baseline.
+Then, the burst balance starts to refill.

-Troubleshooting a low burst balance value
+Troubleshoot a low burst balance value

-Troubleshooting enhanced modeling for micro-bursting
+Troubleshoot enhanced modeling for micro-bursting

 Related information

-Understanding Burst vs. Baseline Performance with Amazon RDS and GP2
+Understanding burst vs. baseline performance with Amazon RDS and gp2

 2 Comments